AndrewDTodd/CS4380/README.md

 To run the project programs we need to navigate into their directories or include the path in the execute command.
 You can enter the following

+To run the monolithic Assembler/Virtual Machine launch pad program
+(**note any file with a different extension that those explicitly supported will default to running on the Assembler.
+Both programs will run any file that is properly formatted regardless of the extension)

+    ./monoSystem <optional path to .asm or .bin>

 To run the VM

     ./VM_4380/VM4380 <optional path to bin>